Classification of Zamolodchikov periodic cluster algebras: Conjectures

-The following conjecture generalizes the previous conjecture, and applies to affine $\boxtimes$ finite ADE bigraphs as defined in \cite{subadd}. \begin{conjecture} Let $(\Gamma, \Delta)$ be an admissible biagram with $r$ vertices where the components of $\Gamma$ are affine Dynkin diagrams and the components of $\Delta$ are Dynkin diagrams.
+The following conjecture generalizes Conjecture \ref{conj:1}, and applies to affine $\boxtimes$ finite ADE bigraphs as defined in \cite{subadd}. \begin{conjecture} Let $(\Gamma, \Delta)$ be an admissible biagram with $r$ vertices where the components of $\Gamma$ are affine Dynkin diagrams and the components of $\Delta$ are Dynkin diagrams.
+The number of $\Delta$-mutations is bounded above by the total number of $\Delta$-roots, $h_{\Delta}\cdot r$. \end{conjecture}